 1 — The Facebook Pixel Is Simple

-Last year Facebook announced that it would ditch its 2 separate Conversion Tracking and Custom Audience pixels in lieu of one that would serve both functions.
+Last year Facebook announced that it would ditch its 2 separate Conversion Tracking and Custom Audience pixels.
+That way they could create one that serves both functions.
 So now you can use one code that automatically does both for you.

-Each Facebook for Business account is assigned its own pixel, which can be accessed through Power Editor.
+Each Facebook for Business account is assigned its own pixel, which can be accessed through Ads Manager.

 2 — Jog Client Memory

 Sometimes leads click a Facebook ad but get distracted before they convert on the landing page.